TVSSSRIPAD/myMeetings/README.md

 # A React App for Scheduling Meetings
-### This Repository Contains Code for FrontEnd of Meeting Scheduler
+### This Repository contains code for FrontEnd of Meeting Scheduler